PostgreSQL 9.5 SQL Database Server Docker image

 $ docker run -d --name postgresql_database -e POSTGRESQL_USER=user -e POSTGRESQL_PASSWORD=pass -e POSTGRESQL_DATABASE=db -p 5432:5432 rhscl/postgresql-95-rhel7

 This will create a container named

 and mapped to the host.
 If you want your database to be persistent across container

 executions, also add a

-the PostgreSQL database cluster directory.
+below).
+This will be the PostgreSQL database cluster directory.

 If the database cluster directory is not initialized, the entrypoint script will

 and setup necessary database users and passwords.
 After the database is initialized,